flowdock/api-docs/docs/Authentication.md

 <div id="source-token"></div>
 ## Source Token Authentication

-Integrations can authenticate to some resources using [Source](/sources) `flow_token`.
-The token only allows posting new messages and fetching the source data.
-This token is not attached to any user and will continue to exist even if the user who has configured the token is removed from the flow.
+Integrations can POST messages to flows and perform actions on the source using a [source's](sources) `flow_token`.
+This token is not linked to any user and will exist even if the user who configured the token is removed from the flow.

-The `flow_token` should be given via query string or post parameters.
+The `flow_token` should be given via a query string or POST parameters.

     $ curl https://api.flowdock.com/sources?flow_token=deadc0de